theperfectscript/RoboND-Rover-Project/writeup_thomas_yoshihara.md

 - line 166 - 174: Here i populate a couple of variables used by decision for navigation and sample recovery.

 ##### Decision step:
-I tried to implement the finite state pattern to simplify development.
+I tried to implement the finite state machine pattern to simplify development.
 It is a variation since i did not find a nice way to provide the agent (RoverState instance from drive_rover.py) to the State Machine on initialization.
 My customization involves sending the RoverState on every update function call.

 - State.run updates the Rover and State properties